What is organisational change?

 Connect your change management planning with a communication strategy

-Anticipate potential roadblocks
+Anticipate potential obstacles

 Empower employees and give them a voice